 Schedule a block of time for the young person to meet with you and provide them a list of staff members, daily and weekly schedules, and the staff handbook.
-The best practice is to review this orally with the employee.
-Arrange their first few days to include shadowing other staff members (including other young people), leading short periods of time, and getting to know the youth in the program.
+The best practice is to review this in multiple ways with the employee - orally, in written form, or by showing them.
+Arrange their first few days to include shadowing other staff members (including other young people) who can act as mentors.
 Allow time for the young person to reflect, ask questions, and share their experiences.